FIFA 20: VOLTA Football

 At the Pro Street Invitational, Revvy learns that Jayzinho was originally going to be invited, but was replaced by Revvy due to his injury.
 Playing alongside and against several professional footballers, Revvy wins the tournament to great fanfare, but is accused by Jayzinho of undermining his leadership and stealing his glory.

 At the World Championship, Revvy discovers that Jayzinho has entered the tournament with a team composed of all the legendary street players they played against.
 Furthermore, Jayzinho has reclaimed the name J10 for his new team, prompting Revvy to choose a new name for their own team to play under.

 As Revvy's team progresses through the tournament, Beatriz offers to represent Revvy and get them on a professional team.
 This development upsets Syd, as she assumes Revvy will abandon her as their other teammates had.
 Revvy reveals that before joining J10, they were offered contracts from several professional teams, but the offers were rescinded once Revvy fell into depression following their sister's sudden death.
 Revvy thanks Syd for helping them overcome their depression by reminding them of her, which Syd appreciates.

 Revvy's team beats J10 to become the World Champions.
 Revvy invites Jayzinho to lift the trophy at the celebration, publicly crediting him for establishing J10 and mentoring them.
 Jayzinho reconciles with Revvy and accepts Vinícius Júnior's offer to run street tournaments across the world, while Revvy declines Beatriz's offer in favor of continue playing street football for J10 with Syd.

+In addition to the story mode, FIFA 20s Volta Football featured appearances from real-world personalities.
+Popular football fan personality Troopz, known for his work with Arsenal fan channel AFTV, was added as a guest announcer for the Volta London location.
+His commentary included reactions and catchphrases during street football matches, adding a more authentic local atmosphere to the mode.